-2.3.
-Institutional quality
+2.3 Institutional quality

 Using 48 African countries, Ntow-Gyamfi et al. (2019) examined the institutional quality and inclusive growth by adopting a 27-year panel data and engaged difference GMM as the dynamic estimations technique.
 It was revealed that a non-linear link amid finance and inclusive growth exist.
 Nevertheless, an institutional quality indicator; regulatory quality was not vital to inclusive growth.
 However, when financial development interacted with institutional quality, it had an affirmative impact on inclusive growth.
 In addition, existing studies looks at the role of institutional quality even beyond the nation's boundary, checking to find out if proximity to strong institutions has a spillover effect.
 Literature confirms a positive association among growth and strong institutional proximity.
-A strong institution in a nation encourages neighbouring countries to benefit from the influence of their institutions (Ahmad & Hall, 2017; Nketia & Kong, 2021).
+A strong institution in a nation encourages neighbouring countries to benefit from the influence of their institutions by active immigration or derive lessons from the nations with strong institutions (Ahmad & Hall, 2017; Nketia & Kong, 2021).